Auguste de Marmont: Early life and career

 Marmont was born at Châtillon-sur-Seine, the son of an ex-officer in the army who belonged to the petite noblesse and adopted the principles of the Revolution.
+In his memoirs, Marmont claimed to have been taught how to read as a boy using the Compte rendu of Jacques Necker.
 His love of soldiering soon showed itself, and his father took him to Dijon to learn mathematics before entering the artillery.
 There, he made the acquaintance of Napoleon Bonaparte, which he renewed after obtaining his commission when he served in Toulon.

 The acquaintance ripened into intimacy; Marmont became General Bonaparte's aide-de-camp, remained with him during his disgrace and accompanied him to Italy and Egypt, winning distinction and promotion to general of brigade.
 In 1799, he returned to Europe with his chief.
 He was present at the coup d'état of the 18th Brumaire and organized the artillery for the expedition to Italy, which he commanded with great effect at Marengo.
 For this, he was at once made general of division.
 In 1801, he became inspector-general of artillery, and in 1804, grand officer of the Legion of Honour.
 However, he was greatly disappointed at being omitted from the list of officers who were made marshals.